patnz/patnz.github.io/README.md

 ## the plan is to add one quote here per day:

->"No idea is original, there's nothing new under the sun.
+#### >"No idea is original, there's nothing new under the sun.
 It's never what you do but how it's done."

-#### -Nasir Jones
+- Nasir Jones

->"Everybody is a genius.
+#### >"Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-#### -Albert Einstein
+- Albert Einstein

->"Education is our passport to the future, for tomorrow belongs to the people who prepare for it today."
+#### >"Education is our passport to the future, for tomorrow belongs to the people who prepare for it today."

-#### -Malcolm X
+- Malcolm X

->"“Orthodoxy means not thinking--not needing to think.
+#### >“Orthodoxy means not thinking--not needing to think.
 Orthodoxy is unconsciousness."

-#### -George Orwell
+- George Orwell